Jetsunma Ahkon Lhamo: Early years

-Zeoli was born in Canarsie, Brooklyn on October 12, 1949, to an Austrian/Dutch Jewish mother and Italian father.
+Zeoli was born in Canarsie, Brooklyn on October 12, 1949, to a Jewish mother of Austrian-Jewish and Dutch-Jewish origins, whilst her father was an Italian-born émigré.
 She and her half-brothers and sisters were raised by her stepfather and mother, and alternately attended the Dutch Reform Church and the Catholic church.
-The family moved to Hialeah, Florida when she was 14.
-Her stepfather was an alcoholic and physically abusive towards the children, and Zeoli tried to run away at age 17.
-After high school, she married Jim Perry and gave birth to her first son, Ben.
-The marriage ended in divorce and she moved to a farm outside Asheville, North Carolina with Pat Mulloy.
-They married and she had another son, Christopher.
-Zeoli adopted her daughter, Atira, later in 1988.

-Early years
+According to Jigme Phuntsok, she had naturally good qualities.

 Based on a series of instructive dreams that started at age 19, Zeoli began a meditation practice, later identified as chod by Penor Rinpoche, culminating in a spiritual experience at age 30.
-She studied with a New Age teacher named Jim Gore and led classes at the Black Mountain Light Center in North Carolina.
-In 1980, she met Michael Burroughs, a graduate student in religions at the University of Virginia and separated from Malloy in 1981.

-Zeoli moved with Burroughs and her son Christopher to Kensington, Maryland.
-(Her son Ben remained with Malloy.)
-She married Burroughs in 1983 and changed her name to Catharine.
-Together they formed a non-sectarian organization The Center for Discovery and New Life beginning with former members from the Black Mountain Light Center.
-She gave channeled teachings, specifically a three-year cycle of teachings called the Santu Series Her group quickly expanded, with the students practicing the meditation techniques Zeoli herself practiced from her dreams, and taking vows of compassion that Zeoli composed.
-The group began a 24-hour prayer vigil in the basement of their Kensington home in April, 1985.
+She led classes at the Black Mountain Light Center in North Carolina and later formed a non-sectarian organization The Center for Discovery and New Life beginning with members from the Black Mountain Light Center.
+Her group quickly expanded, with the students practicing the meditation techniques Zeoli herself practiced from her dreams, and taking vows of compassion that Zeoli composed.
+The group began a 24-hour prayer vigil in the basement of her Kensington home in April, 1985.